Sanitary and phytosanitary measures

 The Doha mandate: SPS in the 2001 ministerial decision on implementation

 Work on this subject is handled by the SPS Committee, which reports to the Goods Council.
 The work is officially recorded in the committee’s annual reports to the General Council and in summary reports (equivalent to minutes) of the committee’s meetings.
-The current chair is .
+The last chair was .

 Subscribe here to receive all unrestricted SPS documents by e-mail, usually twice a week, normally only in the original language (English, French or Spanish).

 Notification formats, handbooks, links to members’ SPS websites and other aids for members’ transparency work in SPS.